ibm-cloud-docs/discovery-data/nlp.md

  ```
 {: codeblock}

-You can apply the sentiment enrichment to content in a Content Mining project type from the deployed Content Mining application.
+You can apply the Sentiment enrichment to content in a Content Mining project type from the deployed Content Mining application.
 For more information, see [Enabling sentiment analysis](/docs/discovery-data?topic=discovery-data-contentminerapp#sentiment-analysis).
 {: note}